HKUST-DB-Capstone2020/Market-Agent-Simulation/README.md

 (1) Limit Order Book:

-The limit order book not only contains all orders remaining on the book at $\cal{F}_t $, but also enables operations to manipulate it, including inserting orders, canceling orders, executing orders, etc.
+The limit order book not only contains all orders remaining on the book at $\cal{F}_t $, but also enables operations to manipulate it, including inserting, canceling, executing, etc.

+$$ a+b $$

 (2) Order Manager: